Code-Institute-Submissions/baker_street/README.md

 ### Google Map
 * I added a Google map to the contacts page as it is something a customer would expect when booking to visit a location.
 The address itself is fake but is on Baker Street in Ballincollig as it states on the contact page.
 This choice was a nod to the name of the Escape Room and also a viable rough location if this was for a real escape room.
-* Currently the map does not function perfectly.
-While you can still see the map fairly well, it is greyed out and has a 'for development purposes only' watermark.
+* ~~Currently the map does not function perfectly.
+While you can still see the map fairly well, it is greyed out and has a 'for development purposes only' watermark.~~ This issue was caused by not having my env variable set properly and then not changing the var name in the view when it was changed in settings and in the contact.html file.

+### Login/Register
+* This feature was setup using Allauth which was downloaded through the terminal.
+I edited the allauth templates so that they would suit the styling of the rest of the site.
+*
 ## Design

 ### Site theme
 * The original idea for doing a site based on an escape room came from working in one myself a few years ago.
 As for a Sherlock Holmes theme, that from recently watching a Sherlcok Holmes series and the title of the escape room part from being where the character lived, it is also my last name.
 * Due to the choice of theme for the escape room, I wanted to give the site a Victorian look.
 This is why I have chosen the parchment background throughout and use Calligraffitti as the main font family as I felt it has the look of handwritting which suits the era as there were no computers.

+### Font family
+* I found that Calligraffitti font suited the site well for it's theme whilst also being easy to read.
+During testing I found that changing the general-text which is everything but the headers and sub headers to black improved readability across the site.
+Beacuse of the main background the red colour could be difficult for some.
+* I also chose to bolden the navbar and navbar dropdown text on hover to make it easier for the user to discern what their pointer is focused on.

 ### Colour scheme
 * I chose a deep red (#8D0424) as the main colour for the headers and footers as I felt that it gave a plush feel and complemented the main background image.
 It also allowed the text in the navbar to stand out well.
 I used the same colour throughtout for the text to stay with a simple colour pallet and also because I felt it was easy to read against the background image.
+* For  standalone buttons on the site, I chose Bootstraps 'danger' class for colour so they would still be in keeping with the rest of the sites colour scheme whilst being different enough to stand out.
 ### Background
 * I originally decided to use a dirty white/ cream colour for my background as I felt it complimented the sites theme and would contrast nicely with the red and black.
 When searching for potential background images I settled upon parchment-background.jpg as I thought it's textured look and colour fitted the theme nicely and also worked well with the main colours I had chosen the navbar and text.